-Full Project implementation will be carried out under the guidance of a Global Project Steering Committee (GPSC) whose members include one representative from each of the following: UNDP, as Project Implementing Agency; UNOPS as Project Executing Agency for the global project component; a senior level official designated by each of the Project participating Governments22; one representative each from HCWH and WHO as Principle Cooperating Agencies; as well as other major donors and partners, if any.
-Representatives from UNDP Country Offices in the participating countries, as well as other GEF IA/EAs and the Stockholm Convention and the Basel Convention Secretariats will be invited to participate in the Steering Committee.
+Full Project implementation will be carried out under the guidance of a Global Project Steering Committee (GPSC) whose members include one representative from each of the following: UNDP, as Project Implementing Agency; UNOPS as Project Executing Agency for the global project component; a senior level official designated by each of the Project participating Governments14; one representative each from HCWH and WHO as Principle Cooperating Agencies; as well as other major donors and partners, if any.
+Representatives from UNDP Country Offices in the participating countries, as well as other GEF IA/EAs and the Stockholm Convention Secretariat will be invited to participate in the Steering Committee.